Why Was This Indicator Chosen?

 What is Healthy?

-The maintenance of the full spatial extent of this vegetation type, the persistence of a discontinuous canopy dominated by trees from the genus Quercus, and a discontinuous shrub layer and a herbaceous layer dominated by native species
+The maintenance of the full spatial extent of this vegetation type, the persistence of a discontinuous canopy dominated by trees from the genus Quercus, and discontinuous shrub and herbaceous layers dominated by native species.

 Good examples of this type can be found in the Bon Tempe/Lake Lagunitas area and in the Cascade Canyon Preserve.